bawerbozdag/tw-bootstrap-grid/README.md

 @plugin "tw-bootstrap-grid";
 ```

-> ✅ The plugin will automatically be resolved from `node_modules`.
+✅ The plugin will automatically be resolved from `node_modules`.

 ---

-### 🎛️ Customizing Breakpoints
+## 🎛️ Customizing Breakpoints

-You can override the default container breakpoints by defining custom CSS variables inside the `@theme` directive.
+You can override the default container breakpoints in two ways:

+### ✅ Option 1: Using CSS `@theme` directive (Tailwind v4 only)

 ```css
 @theme {